jaidevpal/Movie-Bag/README.md

 System is design on _MVVM architecture_, which clearly result on smooth performance.

-There are mainly four Activity screens:
+There are mainly four Activity screens placed inside UI package:
 1. Main activity(Launcher)
 2. Movie Profile
 3. Movie Reviews